+Alternative splicing involves splicing a single type of pre-mRNA molecule in different ways to produce multiple mature mRNA molecules (see Figure 10.9).
+Each of these mature mRNAs can then produce slightly different proteins upon translation.
+These distinct, yet related protein isoforms, all derived from a single gene, can have specialized functions.
 Alternative splicing is beneficial in that it allows eukaryotes to carry fewer genes in the genome, permitting a relatively small number of genes the flexibility to encode a vast array of proteins.
 In humans, it is estimated that 30–60% of the genes in the genome are alternatively spliced.
-As a result, the human genome, which contains approximately 23,000 structural genes, can produce at least ten times that number of protein products.
+As a result, the human genome, which contains approximately 23,000 structural genes, can produce at least ten times that number of unique protein products.

 One example of alternative splicing involves the splicing of the pre-mRNA molecule for α-tropomyosin, a protein involved in muscle contraction.
-The α-tropomyosin gene contains 14 exons (13 introns).
+The human α-tropomyosin gene contains 14 exons (13 introns).
 There are two types of exons within the α-tropomyosin pre-mRNA:

-- Constitutive exons.Constitutive exons are exons that are always included in the mature α-tropomyosin mRNAs products of alternative splicing.
+Constitutive exons.Constitutive exons are included in all of the mature α-tropomyosin mRNAs products of alternative splicing.
 These exons likely encode amino acid sequences that maintain the general three-dimensional structure of the encoded α-tropomyosin protein.

-- Why is alternative splicing advantageous to eukaryotic cells?
+Why is alternative splicing advantageous?

-- What are protein isoforms?
+What are protein isoforms?

-- What is the difference between a constitutive exon and an alternative exon?
+What is the difference between a constitutive exon and an alternative exon?

 Patterns of Alternative Splicing